Variational Bayes for Implicit Probabilistic Models

 However, this level of expressiveness places significant analytical burdens on their inference, since they fail to yield tractable probability densities.
 Although current predominant methods such as variational inference have become indispensable tools for efficient and scalable inference in highly-complex models, their classical approaches are ill-equipped to deal with the intractabilities posed by implicit models.

-In recent years, the scope and applicability of variational inference has expanded dramatically.
-By leveraging the formal connections between density ratio estimation and learning in implicit models, variational inference can now be applied in settings where no likelihood is available, where the family of posterior approximations is arbitrarily expressive and does not yield a density, and indeed, even where no prior density is available.
+We are just beginning to understand the implications of learning in implicit models, and appreciate their formal connections to density ratio estimation and approximate divergence minimization.
+This understanding has helped us to dramatically expand the scope and applicability of variational inference, which can now be applied in settings where no likelihood is available, where the family of posterior approximations is arbitrarily complex, and indeed, even where no prior density is available.

 These efforts to generalize have made it feasible to perform approximate Bayesian inference in a vastly richer class of probabilistic models.
 The aim of this research is further advance these techniques, and to also provide a better theoretical understanding of the newly-proposed approaches.